|Director : DROMER Françoise (email@example.com)|

 C. neoformans capsule (G. Janbon, F. Moyrand)

-Sudy of a protein from C. neoformans involved in the humoral response during cryptococcosis (F. Dromer, S. Jacquelin, J. Lemay)
+Sudy of a protein from C. neoformans involved in the humoral response during cryptococcosis (F. Dromer, J. Lemay)

-Human cryptococcosis (F. Dromer, O. Lortholary, L. Improvisi, O. Ronin)
+Human cryptococcosis (F. Dromer, O. Lortholary, O. Ronin)

-An observational study on the management of secondary prophylaxis for cryptococcosis in 280 HIV-infected patients under highly active antiretroviral therapy (HAART) has been implemented in 2001 and should be analyzed in 2003 (O. Lortholary, collaboration INSERM U330, Bordeaux).
+An observational study on the management of secondary prophylaxis for cryptococcosis in 280 HIV-infected patients under highly active antiretroviral therapy (HAART) has been implemented in 2001 (O. Lortholary, collaboration INSERM U593, Bordeaux).
+The initial mortality observed during HIV-associated cryptococcosis is still 17%, but the overall mortality has decreased since 1997 and the introduction of HAART.
+In patients with prolonged immune reconstitution and adequate antifungal therapy for several months, the interruption of maintenance antifungal therapy can be proposed.

 C. albicans is a commensal of the digestive tract responsible for a wide range of infections in immunocompetent and immunodeficient patients.
 Patients with prolonged neutropenia following chemotherapy or bone marrow transplantation, organ transplant recipients are at risk for candidemia.
 C. albicans is also responsible of nosocomial infections in surgery units, intensive care units.